panda0881/Instagram_data/README.md

 To-do list:
 ---------
-1. Collecting data about user’s follower and following list
+1. Collecting data about user’s following list
 2. Collecting data about the full media list of a tag
 3. Developing a mechanism to evaluate the social influence power of a specific user based on his medias
 4. Developing a mechanism to filter all the tags about a user to find out his interest area